Konto343/arch-setup/README.md

 I nicked name this setup: "Kool"

 This setup is supposed to be:
-- Fast
+- Fast & Minimalist

-- Minimalist/Clean
-- Resource Effecient
-- "Just Works"
-- Privacy-Focused
+## Usage:
+Copy the Repo, and run the "install_setup.sh" script, and copy over the "home" folder to your home directory.

 ## In this setup:
 - Terminal: 		Kitty
 - Shell:		Fish
 - Notifier:		Mako
-- App Launcher:		Wofi
+- App Launcher:		Wofi/Rofi
 - File Explorer:	Thunar
 - Window Compsitor: 	Hyprland
+- **+ Waybar,Hyprlock,Hypridle,Waypaper,Hyprpicker**
 - Firewall:		Ufw
- 	**+ Waybar,Hyprlock,Hypridle,Waypaper,Hyprpicker**
 - Browser: 		LibreWolf
 - Communications: 	Vesktop, Hexchat
 - Mail: 		BetterBird